MajdHemud/MajdAbuHmoud/README.md

 ## Some Things About Me 😁:

-- 🌱 I’m currently learning React, NextJS, and Angular.
+- 🌱 I’m currently learning React, NextJS.

 - 📝 I regularly write articles on [hashnode](https://mecvino-coding.hashnode.dev) and [dev.to](https://dev.to/m3cv1no).